davidjwatts/portuguese_fires/Report.md

 ~48% of the fires have been rounded to size 0, and this prevents transformation to a Gaussian distribution.
 However, this does provide a binary classification of the fires.

 Several variables have a lot of skew, so several transformations may be useful when performing the machine learning phase.
-A logarithmic transformation help reduce skew considerably for FFMC and area, while the square root brings ISI and rain considerably closer to normal.
+A logarithmic transformation helps reduce skew considerably for FFMC and area, while the square root brings ISI and rain considerably closer to normal.

 The Pearson correlation coefficients between input variables suggest we don't have to worry about co-linearity:

 ![alt text](https://github.com/davidjwatts/portuguese_fires/blob/master/images/coefmat.png "Pearson coefficient matrix")

 Plotting each variable against the other gives more insight into the relationships:

 ![alt text](https://github.com/davidjwatts/portuguese_fires/blob/master/images/pairplot.png "Pair plots")

 It is apparent that the FWIC metrics are manufactured from each other since their pair plots have so much structure.
 For instance, ISI and FFMC have some sort of hyperbolic relationship, and DMC and DC have a very linear relationship with an additional parameter separating the data into distinct parallel lines.

 Looking at the individual relationships between input variables and the target is informative as well:

 ![alt text](https://github.com/davidjwatts/portuguese_fires/blob/master/images/targetplot1.png "Target plot 1")
 ![alt text](https://github.com/davidjwatts/portuguese_fires/blob/master/images/targetplot2.png "Target plot 2")